KaburaJ/Booking-App/README.md

                         .toList())),
   ```

-* This code creats a `SingleChildScrollView` widget that displays a horizontally scrolling list of `GamesScreen` widgets.
+- Creating a `SingleChildScrollView` widget that displays a horizontally scrolling list of `GamesScreen` widgets.
 The `GamesScreen` widgets are created using a `map` function that iterates over a list called `GameList` and creates a new `GamesScreen` widget for each element in the list.
 The GamesScreen widget takes a single argument called game, which is passed as a named argument when creating the widget.

 The code also includes a `Container` widget that has a child widget called `AppDoubleTextWidget`, which takes two named arguments: `bigText` and `smallText`.
 </br>

 Finally, there are several instances of the `Gap` widget, which are used to add some vertical space between the various widgets in the layout.
 The Gap widget takes a single argument that specifies the height of the gap.
-The AppLayout.getHeight method is used to calculate the gap height.
+The `AppLayout.getHeight` method is used to calculate the gap height.
 </br>